puppetlabs/puppet/api/docs/http_catalog.md

 - `transaction_uuid`: a transaction uuid identifying the entire transaction (shows up in the report as well)

-An optional parameter can be provided to the POST or GET to notify a node classifier that the client requested a specific environment, which might differ from what the client believes is its current environment.
+An optional parameter can be provided to the POST or GET to notify a node classifier that the client requested a specific environment, which might differ from what the client believes is its current environment:

 - `configured_environment`: the environment configured on the client

 ### Example Response